ajsherrill2/Project-1-Runtime-Terror/README.md

 # Project-1-Runtime-Terror

-## BookClub
+## You Get A Book

 ## Description

 Application which allows user to search book tiltle and retrieve book information, ratings and reviews.
 Provide url links for locations to purchase said title.
-?
-On Homepage provide top ten bestsellers ?
+On Homepage provide top ten bestsellers

 ## User Story

 ```
 AS A Book Worm
 I WANT to search book titles
-SO THAT I can be given more information about my book of interest
+SO THAT I can be given more information about my book of interest and where to purchase
 ```

 ## Acceptance Criteria